kenwals/shinrin-yoku/README.md

-1. Contact form:
-    1. Go to the "Contact Us" page
-    2. Try to submit the empty form and verify that an error message about the required fields appears
-    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
-    4. Try to submit the form with all inputs valid and verify that a success message appears.

-In addition, you should mention in this section how your project looks and works on different browsers and screen sizes.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.

 ### Bugs encountered on the way

 1. Navbar was not expanding collapsing correctly. its turns out i choose the wrong emmet shortcut when starting the site.
-So the incorrect version of bootstrap and javascript was choosen. once i replaced both the navbar worked correctly.
+So the incorrect version of bootstrap and javascript was choosen.
+Once i replaced both the navbar worked correctly.
 3. Git commit issue , in the beginning i was using only git on the command line .
-Somehow not all my commits were appearing in Github when i pushed them . the problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
+Somehow not all my commits were appearing in Github when i pushed them .
+The problem maybe linked to me using gitpod in more then one browser (chrome and firefox) while i was trying to debug something else.
 I resolved this issue by git commiting with the Gitpod UI instead.
 4. Page title was too long for mobile phone viewing , it was causing the hamburger button onto a new line.
 Fix was made by adding a media query to allow the h1 title font size reduced for smaller screens.
 4. CSS comments , i made a mistake with the format used initially for commenting in the CSS file.
 I was using the javascript format (//)for commenting, this resulted in a problem with the colours not displaying correctly for a while in the infant version of the site.
-5. text shadow typo mistake
-6. images missing on github pages even though they worked in gitpod environment.
+5. Images missing on github pages even though they worked in gitpod environment. fix for this was to input a "." in the begining of image file address.
-7. unable to customize the ul for locations
+6. Unable to customize the ul for locations.

 ### Known issues

-1 .
-On larger screens the navbar items flicker after they have been selected.
+1. On larger screens the navbar items flicker after they have been selected.
 2. When tested on my smart tv browser, the background colours don't show for hero text , mid section text and footer section.
 3.